 Receiving 400 inches of annual snowfall—over 33 feet—the peak sees fierce weather conditions and is host to some of the most intense big mountain skiing of any resort in the country.

 But I’d never been to the summit in summer, so I jumped at the opportunity to join a Lone Peak Expedition in late June.
-Our group of 11 walked from the plaza to the bottom of the Swift Current Chair, loaded up, and swung our ski-less feet all the way up.
-A Chevy Silverado 3500 customized safari-style took us into the Bowl and up rocky, hairpin switchbacks to the base of the Tram.
+Our group of 11 loaded into a Chevy Silverado 3500 customized safari-style truck that took us into the Bowl and up rocky, hairpin switchbacks to the base of the Tram.
 From there, it was a four-minute ride over the otherworldly striated cliffs of the 1,000-foot east face.

 Our guide, Alyssa Nagel, told us about the complex geologic history of sedimentation, plate tectonics and glaciation that formed the mountain and the nearby Yellowstone caldera, and pointed out the resort’s marquee run, the Big Couloir, which cuts a striking line beneath the Tram.
 Nagel, a fourth-year guide and a nursing student at Montana State University in